sulemanzada/readbooksonline_TicketingSysem/README.md

-# The project is Parts
+# The project in Parts

 The project is divided into two parts
 1. Client (or front End)